0xAWES0ME/0xAWES0ME.github.io/_drafts/rarara.md

 The original C++ code was still very slow.
 It took around an hour to go over all of the possible values for 27 bits.
 The speed was significantly boosted by checking after every 7 bits if the letter was valid.
 This effectively allowed us to short circuit solutions that were known to be invalid and improved the speed to around 30 seconds.

-The other major optimization was moving from vector<bool> to bitsets.
-Because bitsets have built in operator& and count functions that work effeciently the speed of the inner function was vastly improved.
+The other major optimization was moving from `vector<bool>` to `bitset`s.
+Because bitsets have built in `operator&` and `count` functions that work effeciently the speed of the inner function was vastly improved (see below).

 Using bitsets the speed of the program was reduced to 4 seconds.